siri-n-shetty/pesufy/content/docs/first-page.md

 - The Ring Road Campus (RR Campus)
 - The Electronic City Campus (EC Campus)
-- The Hanumantha Nagar Campus (HN Campus)
+- The Hanumanth Nagar Campus (HN Campus)

 Of of these, the RR Campus is the most develeoped flagship campus, and the EC Campus is a more spacious place with a hospital and medical college under construction.